What are the aims of this leaflet?

 Do not use imiquimod cream if you are spending time in strong sunlight or using sunbeds

 What are the common side effects of imiquimod cream?

 Within 3 to 5 days, the skin treated with imiquimod cream can get red and sore.
 Even normal looking skin around the treated area may be affected, because it may contain invisible abnormal cells.
 The skin may weep, peel, crack or even blister and then scab over.
-The area may be itchy or sore, painful and burn.
+The area may be itchy, sore and burn.
 This is caused by the abnormal cells dying and a sign that the treatment is working.
-The skin reaction tends to be worst in week 2 to 3 of application.
+The skin reaction tends to be worst in week 2 to 3 of treatment.
 For most people, the more sore and red the skin becomes, the better the treatment works.
 It is normal for redness and some crusting to persist for around 2 weeks after the treatment course has finished.

 It may appear that the number of actinic keratoses is increasing early in the treatment period.
 This is due to the cream causing inflammation and revealing actinic keratoses that were already there but were not visible.
 These will also get better with the treatment.

 Some patients develop flu-like symptoms such as swollen lymph nodes, aches and pains, mild fever and generally feeling unwell.
 Taking paracetamol can be helpful.